fuskovic/networker/README.md

     Aliases:
     list, ls

+    Examples:

+    networker ls --me -a

     Flags:
-        --all             enable this to list all connected network interface devices and associated information -d, --device string   list details of a specific network interface device by name -h, --help            help for list
+    -a, --all    enable this to list all connected network interface devices and associated information -h, --help   help for list
-        --my-local-ip     enable this to list the local IP address of this node --my-remote-ip    enable this to list the remote IP address of this node --my-router       enable this to list the IP address of the gateway for this network
+        --me     enable this to list the name, local IP, remote IP, and router IP for this machine